AdamCyffka/DEV_Epicture_2020/README.md

 This application is tested using [Jest](https://jestjs.io).
 To run all the test suites, use `yarn test`.

 Tests suites are located in the `__tests__` directory for screens, and `components/__tests__` for components.

+5 -To run the app
+1. on android device
+open android studio
+configure a AVD manager (top right of tools bar) run the android device back to react-native code (on visual studio code for exemple) open terminal

+npm run android

+2. on mobile phone
+install Expo on mobile
+run it
+back to react-native code (on visual studio code for exemple) open terminal

+npm start (or expo start)

+scan the qr code with Expo app on mobile phone